MVS: Evolution of MVS

 In the mid-1970s IBM introduced MVS, which not only supported virtual storage that was larger than the available real storage, as did SVS, but also allowed an indefinite number of applications to run in different address spaces.
 Two concurrent programs might try to access the same virtual memory address, but the virtual memory system redirected these requests to different areas of physical memory.
 Each of these address spaces consisted of three areas: an operating system (one instance shared by all jobs), an application area unique for each application, and a shared virtual area used for various purposes, including inter-job communication.
-IBM promised that application areas would always be at least 8 MB.
+IBM promised that application areas would always be at least 8MB.
 This made MVS the perfect solution for business problems that resulted from the need to run more applications.

 MVS maximized processing potential by providing multiprogramming and multiprocessing capabilities.
 Like its MVT and OS/VS2 SVS predecessors, MVS supported multiprogramming; program instructions and associated data are scheduled by a control program and given processing cycles.
 Unlike a single-programming operating system, these systems maximize the use of the processing potential by dividing processing cycles among the instructions associated with several different concurrently running programs.
 This way, the control program does not have to wait for the I/O operation to complete before proceeding.
 By executing the instructions for multiple programs, the computer is able to switch back and forth between active and inactive programs.

 Early editions of MVS (mid-1970s) are among the first of the IBM OS series to support multiprocessor configurations, though the M65MP variant of OS/360 running on 360 Models 65 and 67 had provided limited multiprocessor support.
 The 360 Model 67 had also hosted the multiprocessor capable TSS/360, MTS and CP-67 operating systems.
 Because multiprocessing systems can execute instructions simultaneously, they offer greater processing power than single-processing system.
 As a result, MVS was able to address the business problems brought on by the need to process large amounts of data.